andreanicolle590-cpu/Urban-Grocers-API-Testing-Suite/README.md

 # 🧪 Urban Grocers API Testing Suite

 ## 🎯 Project Overview
-This project marks a key milestone in my career shift from Industrial Engineer to QA Engineer.
+This project marks a key milestone in my career shift from Energy Engineer to QA Engineer.
 Urban Grocers is a grocery delivery platform where I had the opportunity to **design and execute manual tests** on two core features: **product kit management** and **delivery service calculations**.

 Throughout this process, I applied structured testing techniques, documented real defects, and strengthened my skills using **Postman**, **Excel**, and **JIRA**.